 For companies, PwC's 2026 Cameroon corporate tax summary says the total corporate income tax rate is 33% for companies with turnover above XAF 3 billion, while companies below XAF 3 billion that meet additional legal criteria can face a 27.5% rate.
 A solo freelancer may not need a company, but these figures matter if you incorporate or build an agency.

-Social security is mainly employer-driven, but CNPS offers voluntary coverage for self-employed people.
-The CNPS voluntary insurance page says declared annual income must be between XAF 435,240 and XAF 9,000,000, and voluntary insurance covers the old-age, disability, and death pension branch at an 8.4% contribution rate on declared annual income.
-The ILO's Cameroon profile also notes that CNPS mandatory coverage is for salaried workers and voluntary coverage reaches workers outside compulsory insurance, but remains limited.
+Social security is mainly employer-driven, but the National Social Insurance Fund (CNPS) voluntary insurance page says self-employed people can seek voluntary coverage.
+CNPS says declared annual income must be between XAF 435,240 and XAF 9,000,000, and voluntary insurance covers the old-age, disability, and death pension branch at an 8.4% contribution rate on declared annual income.
+The International Labour Organization (ILO) Social Protection Platform also notes that CNPS mandatory coverage is for salaried workers and voluntary coverage reaches workers outside compulsory insurance, but remains limited.

 If you live in Cameroon and work for foreign clients, Cameroon tax residence, Cameroon-source income rules, client-country withholding, treaty relief, and your legal setup can all matter.
 Keep contracts, invoices, platform statements, bank receipts, exchange-rate records, and any foreign withholding documents.
 If a client withholds tax abroad, ask a qualified adviser whether treaty relief or a foreign tax credit is available for your facts.